ianfnelson/blog.iannelson.uk/content/posts/2008-11-11-12-reasons-why-i-love-unit-tests.md

 **3. I can develop cleaner APIs.**

 I’m not much of a UI developer; I spend much more of my time working in the middle tier, making class libraries, object models, WCF services and the like.
 When practicing TDD, I write tests to consume my code before I write the code itself.
 This forces me to think about things like method signatures and member visibility.
 Should that method really be public?
-Do I really need that &#8220;out&#8221; parameter?
+Do I really need that “out” parameter?
 Will all those overloads get used?
 If I didn’t write tests for the middle tier in this way, I wouldn’t consider these questions in quite so much detail, and these issues wouldn’t come to light until I (or worse, someone else), began consuming my code for real.

 **4. Testable code is well-designed code.**